bcyphers/disqus-data/README.md

 graph analysis and NLP things as well.

 ### Requirements
-sudo apt install python-dev python-virtualenv mysql-server libmysqlclient-dev
+sudo apt install python-dev python-pip python-virtualenv mysql-server libmysqlclient-dev

 ### Files
 Python scripts are in the main directory.